WatForm/fortress/DevelopersGuide.md

 * Simplify
     - Note: most of these likely can be combined.
 Simplifiers for specific methods just won't simplify for others.
+    - None of these currenlty have an unapply
     - SimplifyTransformer
         + Purpose
             * Reduces double negations and negation of Boolean constants